etwk/blog/content/lists/books.md

 - [ ] Eve: The Disobedient Future of Birth #future #technology
 - [ ] Ever Since Darwin: Reflections in Natural History (Stephen Jay Gould) #essay
 - [ ] She Has Her Mother's Laugh: The Powers, Perversions, and Potential of Heredity (Carl Zimmer) #must
+- [ ] Bodypedia: A Brief Compendium of Human Anatomical Curiosities (Adam Taor) #anatomy
+- [ ] How the Female Body Works: (In all its wild, miraculous glory) (Polly Vernon) #female #must
+- Robert M. Sapolsky
+	- [ ] Determined: A Science of Life without Free Will #conscience #must
+	- [ ] Behave: The Biology of Humans at Our Best and Worst
+	- [ ] A Primate's Memoir
+	- [ ] The Trouble With Testosterone: And Other Essays On The Biology Of The Human Predicament
+- [ ] Where Biology Ends and Bias Begins: Lessons on Belonging from Our DNA (Shoumita Dasgupta) #genetics
+- [ ] Unreliable: Bias, Fraud, and the Reproducibility Crisis in Biomedical Research (Csaba Szabo) #critique #must

 ### Children's Book
 - Lucy Hawking & Stephen Hawking
-	- George's Secret Key to the Universe
+	- [ ] George's Secret Key to the Universe
-	- Unlocking the Universe
+	- [ ] Unlocking the Universe

 ### Cosmology
 - Stephen Hawking